-On 29 July 2016, the Company announced a capital return of \$37.66 per share, which represented the Third Return of Capital approved by shareholders at the Annual General Meeting on 25 November 2015.
-On this date, the Company also announced a fully franked dividend of \$0.50 per share.
-The capital return and dividend were paid on 18 August 2016.
+On 29 July 2016, the Company announced a fully franked dividend of \$0.79 per share.
+The dividend was paid to shareholders on 18 August 2016.

 No other matter or circumstance has arisen since 30 June 2016 that has significantly affected, or may significantly affect the Company's operations, the results of those operations, or the Company's state of affairs in future financial years.